 Discuss and evaluate mitigation measures related to cluster development on sites in the identified zoning districts.
 Is a taller building on a smaller footprint a positive or negative impact?

-3. Policy Documents
+- 3. Policy Documents - a.
+Existing Conditions

 Review and analyze the goals and recommendations detailed in the following documents as to whether the Proposed Action is consistent with those goals and recommendations.